 You also need to understand the other half of the “brand” component which is your corporate image which was discussed earlier.

-At a high-level, you need to uncover what makes you unique and what “benefit” you offer to your audience.
+At a high level, you need to uncover what makes you unique and what “benefits” you offer to your audience.

 You want your product or service to be the kangaroo’s pouch.

 Let’s say the kangaroo’s pouch is a unique feature/benefit (which it is for the most part) and that you were selling the kangaroo for some reason and all the other kangaroos in the world did not have pouches.

 You can sell the “kangaroo” by focusing on the “pouch.”